wakeuplabs-io/superchain-accounts/packages/docs/research.md

 ![ERC-4337 Architecture](./assets/architecture-erc-4337.png)
 [Learn more about ERC-4337](https://www.erc4337.io/docs)

-After conducting research and some PoCs, we identified an implementation of the [ERC-4337 Standard](https://eips.ethereum.org/EIPS/eip-4337) by **eth-infinitism**.
+After conducting research and some proof of concepts (PoCs), we decided to base our development on the implementation of the [ERC-4337 Standard](https://eips.ethereum.org/EIPS/eip-4337) by **eth-infinitism**.

 Our goal is to create custom contracts that comply with this standard by leveraging the contracts and interfaces provided by the [account-abstraction project](https://github.com/eth-infinitism/account-abstraction).